shekhargulati/git-the-missing-tutorial/README.md

 ### git merge (ff)

 Once we are done with our feature, we can merge it back to master.
+First, we'll switch to `master` branch.

 ```bash
 $ git checkout master